ABI-Tutorials/DTP-ModelConstruction/source/modelconstruction.rst

 Task 5: Fine breast model fitted to sparse, noisy data
 ------------------------------------------------------

-Open the *breast5-fine-model-sparse-noisy* workflow and execute it.
+Open the *DTP-ModelBuilding-Task5* workflow and execute it.
 This example uses only 10% of the data points from the previous tasks and adds +/- 3mm error to each point.

 Try fitting as before.
 The effect of sparse data with random noise makes it even harder to obtain a close fit.
 Using the successful regime from Task 1 gives a result that is quite wavy after the final less-stiff fitting.
 Curvature penalties would greatly assist such models.

 Task 6: Bilinear model fitted to point cloud
 --------------------------------------------

-Open the *dome-linear* workflow and execute it.
+Open the *DTP-ModelBuilding-Task6* workflow and execute it.
 This example has a bilinear mesh and needs no alignment with the data point cloud.

 Project points and fit with all smoothing penalties set to zero.
 Rotate the result to see that it has developed a 'ridge' along one side, and the under-constrained corner elements distort unacceptably.
 Reset the fit, reproject and fit with the 'edge discontinuity penalty' set to 1.
 The result is much smoother.
 This penalty discourages solutions with differences in surface normals across edges of the mesh.
 Since the mesh uses bilinear interpolation, exact satisfaction of this condition cannot be met, nevertheless it minimises it as much as possible, and in particular it evens out this discontinuity since it is minimised in a 'least squares' sense.